espressif/esp-idf/docs/en/api-reference/peripherals/usb_device.rst

-        .device_descriptor = NULL,  // Use the default device descriptor specified in Menuconfig .string_descriptor = NULL,  // Use the default string descriptors specified in Menuconfig .external_phy = false,      // Use internal USB PHY .configuration_descriptor = NULL, // Use the default configuration descriptor according to settings in Menuconfig };
+        .device_descriptor = NULL,  // Use the default device descriptor specified in Menuconfig .string_descriptor = NULL,  // Use the default string descriptors specified in Menuconfig .external_phy = false,      // Use internal USB PHY
+    #if (TUD_OPT_HIGH_SPEED)
+        .fs_configuration_descriptor = NULL, // Use the default full-speed configuration descriptor according to settings in Menuconfig
+        .hs_configuration_descriptor = NULL, // Use the default high-ppeed configuration descriptor according to settings in Menuconfig
+        .qualifier_descriptor = NULL,  // Use the default qualifier descriptor, with values from default device descriptor
+    #else
+        .configuration_descriptor = NULL,   // Use the default configuration descriptor according to settings in Menuconfig
+    #endif // TUD_OPT_HIGH_SPEED

+    };

 .. _self-powered-device: